jackson-mumper/jackson-mumper.github.io/dsm_trees/dsm_trees.md

 **Introduction**

 This lab focuses on the relationship between riparian trees and flood zones in Dar es Salaam.
 Along with the countless other benefits of urban vegetation, vegetation around river systems has been observed to [significantly reduce flood levels](https://krex.k-state.edu/dspace/handle/2097/40582).
-Using Dar es Salaam as a landscape, we wanted to see whether urban wards with higher densities of riparian trees also saw low incidence of flooding.
+Using Dar es Salaam as a landscape, we wanted to see whether urban wards with higher densities of riparian trees coincided with a reduced flood risk.
 If true, this would lend credence to models of urban resilience through nature-based solutions and provide useful information for planners and developers in the region.

 **Data Sources**

 Our data sources have been acquired from [OpenStreetMap](https://www.openstreetmap.org/#map=12/-6.8162/39.2804), a community-based mapping project and platform providing open data and emphasizing contributions of local knowledge.
 One such contribution that has been significant for developing data on Dar es Salaam is the [Ramani Huria](https://ramanihuria.org/en/) project, which trains university students and local community members to create highly accurate maps of their localities.
 This initiative initially began as a project to accurately map out flood-prone areas in the city, however, it has now expanded to serve as a foundational tool for addressing different social and environmental spheres beyond resilience.
 We have used this OpenStreetMap data to collect information on flood-prone areas, trees, forests, and rivers for the purposes of our analysis.

 **Methods**